Ipswich Museum: Merger with Colchester Museum Service, 2007

 In the first constitutional change since the public discussion and vote of 1853, on 1 April 2007 the Ipswich Borough Council Museums Service was merged with that of Colchester Borough Council (Essex), under the curatorship of Peter Berridge, and its staff were transferred to the employment of Colchester.
 The building and collections, however, remain the property of the town of Ipswich, the Borough being responsible for 50% of funding.
 Ipswich Museum continues to be part of Colchester + Ipswich Museums (CIMS).

 CIMS has retained Collections and Learning Curators, Collections Information and Conservation Officers in Ipswich to look after Ipswich Museum, Christchurch Mansion and Ipswich Art Gallery alongside the Visitors Services team.
 The Exhibitions and Business Support teams work across both towns.
 The Museum Service is overseen by the Joint Museums Committee, composed of councillors from Ipswich Borough and Colchester Borough Councils.

 Renovation

 As of 2022 the museum is undertaking a major redevelopment project, budgeted at £8.7 million.
 The Victorian Society, a registered charity founded in 1958, has objected to preliminary visualisations of the interior as betraying the historical character of the space.
 However, officers of the museum "have reassured heritage conservationalists that it will preserve the Victorian ambiance of its Natural History Gallery."
+In January 2026 it was announced that the re-opening was planned for late of 2026 and costs were up to £11.4m.
+In March 2026 this increased to £12.3 million with a planned re-opening towards the start of 2027.